XYangL/mysite/presentPHP/API/mdSrc/MD Syntax Extra.md

 Equation and Notation List
 ==========================

-In the plain text content , if a paragraph with a MathJax Equation followed by a definition list of its notation, then they will be classified as a kind of user defined relationship: Equation and Notation List
+In the plain text content , if a paragraph with a MathJax Equation followed by a definition list of its notation, then they will be classified as a kind of user defined relationship: Equation and Notation List[^1]

+[^1]:
+	We use MathJax to displays mathematical notation using MathML, LaTeX and ASCIIMathML markup.

+	Block inside aparagraph: In modern language, Newton's law of universal gravitation is Every point mass attracts every single other point mass by a force pointing along the line intersecting both points. $$ F = G \frac{m\_1 m\_2}{r^2} $$  The force is proportional to the product of the two masses and inversely proportional to the square of the distance between them.

+	- F is the force between the masses;
+	- \\(m_2\\) is the second mass;
+	- r is the distance between the centers of the masses.

+	Block inside aparagraph: In modern language, Newton's law of universal gravitation is Every point mass attracts every single other point mass by a force pointing along the line intersecting both points. $$ F = G \frac{m\_1 m\_2}{r^2} $$  The force is proportional to the product of the two masses and inversely proportional to the square of the distance between them.

 For Example -- Single Item: